-Gene Herrick, AP photographer who covered the Korean war and civil rights, dies at 97
+Gene Herrick, AP photographer who covered the Korean War and civil rights, dies at 97

 RICH CREEK, Va.
 (AP) — Gene Herrick, a retired Associated Press photographer who covered the Korean War and is known for his iconic images of Martin Luther King Jr., Rosa Parks and the trial of the killers of Emmett Till in the early years of the Civil Rights Movement, died Friday.
 He was 97.

-In 1956, Herrick photographed Rosa Parks being fingerprinted after refusing to move to the back of a bus in Montgomery, Alabama.
+In 1956, Herrick photographed Rosa Parks being fingerprinted during the boycott that followed her refusal to move to the back of a bus in Montgomery, Alabama.
 That same year, Herrick captured an image of King smiling while being kissed by Coretta Scott King on the courthouse steps after being found guilty of conspiracy to boycott the city's buses.

 In a 2020 interview with The Associated Press, Herrick said it was rare to get a photo of King smiling.